YouriBrosky/AngularTraining/_assignments/markdown/3.dependency-injection/optional.md

     > ** Best practice: Why not filter()? **
     >
-    > with filter() you can exclude certain events in the sequence from propogating.
+    > with filter() you can exclude certain events in the sequence from propagating.
 Since our even is the `Book[]`, and we always want this value for the sequence.